tbook-dev/incentive-layer-docs/dev-roadmap.md

 ### Phase 2: **TBook TON WISE Score Engine**&#x20;

 Build TBook attestation scheme, allow users to attest their social and multi-chain activities on Incentive Passport.

 Build TON WISE Score engine.
 The engine handles the fundamental logic of users' WISE Score index data aggregation, as well as the ranking of users.

 A catalog of incentive activities released by different projects.
-The catalog can be displayed based on different industries and categories and trends.
+The catalog can be displayed based on different categories and trends.

 The admin panel for projects to set up their incentive campaigns.

 ## 5 Conclusion